-Congratulations, you’re on the plane
+Travel tips once you’re on the plane

 I can honestly say that I don’t remember my first time on a plane.
 To some it’s exciting, to others it’s stressful and boring.
 You get used to different sounds and vibrations the more you travel.
 I personally hate turbulence, but it’s something I get more comfortable with the more frequently I fly.

 The process of flying isn’t that different than other modes of transportation.
-You’re in a closed space with bunch of strangers.
+You’re in a closed space with a bunch of strangers.
 Try to be courteous and respectful of other passengers and the staff.
 Everyone wants to get to where you’re going.

 Seatbelt sign and all the buttons